-I’m an experienced events programmer and producer, working over the past twenty years with clients such as Port Eliot Festival, the Southbank Centre, English PEN and Ledbury Poetry Festival on everything from sit-down book events and walking book clubs to collaborative poetry readings and participatory installations.
+Over the past twenty years I have worked with clients such as Port Eliot Festival, the Southbank Centre, English PEN and Ledbury Poetry Festival on everything from sit-down readings to collaborative readings to participatory installations.
+I also chair literary events, with gigs at Newcastle Poetry Festival, Norfolk and Norwich Festival, Off the Shelf and the London Book Fair among many others.

 I’m proud to be a trustee for Adverse Camber Productions, a storytelling production charity based in Derbyshire.